SwissPedHealth-PipelineDev/docs/pages/design_doc/gatk_dbimport.md

 ### Implementation
 The script `08_genomics_db_import.sh` is designed to handle the consolidation of genomic variant call files (gVCFs) into a GenomicsDB workspace using GATK's `GenomicsDBImport` tool.
 This script is configured to process the data using SLURM job arrays, enabling parallel processing of genomic data.

+- **Number of jobs**: This array is chromosome based and merges all samples into a joint cohort.
+This array should not be more than 25 (chromosome, not subjects)
+- **Time**: For 180 WGS this is taking ~12 hours for all chromosomes in parallel.

 #### Script Description
 The script is optimized for high-throughput computational requirements: